-- An understanding about the profession of physical therapy and current issues being addressed by the American Physical Therapy Association (www.APTA.org)
+- An understanding of the profession of physical therapy and current issues being addressed by the American Physical Therapy Association (www.APTA.org)

 - Exposure and/or understanding of physical therapy practice settings such as outpatient, acute care, skilled nursing facilities, home health, and specialty practice settings.

 During the curriculum, students must use computer skills such as word processing, spreadsheets, and presentation software.
 It is recommended that students have coursework or self-study to meet these needs.
 Also, students should have a working knowledge of medical terminology.

 Upon review of a student’s individual record, the Committee on Admissions may require additional coursework and testing as a condition of acceptance.
 No prior graduate credits can be transferred or counted toward the DPT degree.

 Inquiries should be directed to: